Development With attention to detail

-Whether it’s Nova in Norway, Achim Development in Russia or the West Nile Delta in Egypt, Wintershall Dea is involved in new and highly promising natural gas and crude oil projects across the globe.
+From Nova in Norway to the West Nile Delta in Egypt, Wintershall Dea is involved in new and highly promising natural gas and crude oil projects across the globe.
 Developing new fields until they come on stream demands a lot of know-how and is cost-intensive.
 The entire production process is planned in detail.
 Production facilities are designed and built.
 Cooperation with licence partners and authorities is very important in this phase.

 Engineering to develop fields

 We drive development projects with our expertise.
 Our project teams comprise experts from the disciplines of exploration, geology, reservoir engineering, plant construction, drilling technology and project management.
 Their know-how turns development concepts into concrete plans.
 The engineers prepare the front-end engineering and design (FEED) and implement it within the defined technical and commercial framework.
 The development phase ends when production starts.

 is the size of the Aguada Federal Block in Neuquén Province, Central Argentina.